Squirreljetpack/chesspyscripts/README.md

 Flexible descriptive to algebraic notation converter.

 Can parse variations, [different forms of descriptive notation](https://en.wikipedia.org/wiki/Descriptive_notation), comments reasonably intelligently.
 Supports 1 level of variations, further variations become comments.
-Verbose mode shows more information/Regex groups used in parsing.
+Verbose mode shows more information about errors and Regex groups used in parsing.
+Moves can be commented out by prefixing with # (not including the move number).

 #### Pgn to speech